Kid with phone

 • Family Sharing: If you intend to put your child’s iPhone in Lost Mode and they haven’t set a passcode on their device, you will need to enter your child’s Apple ID password.

-However, we recommend against using this method.
-The Lost Mode feature was not originally designed to manage your child’s screen time, and using it for this purpose may lead to complications for both you and your child.
+However, we do not encourage utilizing this strategy.
+The Lost Mode feature was not intended to regulate your child’s screen time, and utilizing it for that purpose may cause issues for both you and your child.

 Restrict Your Child’s iPhone to Phone-Only Use